dayour/Durable-Copilot-Studio/samples/durable-task-sdks/python/function-chaining/README.md

 ## How to Run the Sample

+There are two ways to run this sample: locally or deployed to Azure.

+### Running Locally

 Once you have set up either the emulator or deployed scheduler, follow these steps to run the sample:

 1. First, activate your Python virtual environment (if you're using one):